projectcalico/calico/README.md

    export GATEWAY_URL=$(kubectl get po -n istio-system -l istio=ingress -o 'jsonpath={.items[0].status.hostIP}'):$(kubectl get svc istio-ingress -n istio-system -o 'jsonpath={.spec.ports[0].nodePort}')
    ```

 Point your browser to `http://$GATEWAY_URL/` to confirm the YAO Bank application is functioning correctly.
+It may take
+several minutes for all the services to come up and respond, during which time you may see 404 or 500 errors.

 ### The need for policy